KarlWinkler/VoyageVista/README.md

   - follow the naming convention `feat: feature-name` for feature commit messages and `fix: bug-name` for bug commit messages
 ### Backend
   - When making changes to models run `make makemigrations` and `make migrate` to apply changes to the database
+  - To dump the database run `make dump` and to load the database run `make seed`